 For more information, check out Japan and More’s website.
 You’ll get $100 off the cost of your tour by using our coupon code.Use coupon code: SAJN for $100 off

-Self-Guided Two Weeks in Japan
+2. Self-Guided Two Weeks in Japan

-If this schedule seems to0 ambitious for just 14 days in Japan, you can always extend your stay in the areas that interest you most and cut out some you want to save for your next trip.
+If this schedule seems too ambitious for just 14 days in Japan, you can always extend your stay in the areas that interest you most and cut out a destination or two that you can save for your next trip.

 Day 1-3: Tokyo

 Arrive in Tokyo.
 Keep in mind that Tokyo is a huge city with many different areas to explore.
 You won’t want to stay put in one area, but travel around and see as much as possible.

 We recommend seeing these major sites: